|

 By New Jersey Trunk Co.

-Wardrobe trunks, 1920s or so
+Wardrobe trunks, 1920s

-Thanks to Sommer for sending this one in!
+Newark, NJThanks to Sommer for sending

-Dus-Pruf Auto Trunk Co
+Trunk Co

-414 West Jefferson Avenue, Detroit, MI
+414 West Jefferson Avenue,

-Patent date on label: May 25,1928
+Patent date found on labels:

 Eagle Trunk Factory

-Manufacturers of the Patent Tray
+Manufacturers of the

-Operated by Smith Brothers in OshKosh, Wisconsin
+Operated by Smith Brothers

-Later became OshKosh Trunk Co.
+Later became OshKosh Trunk

 Eagle Trunk Factory

-Manufacturers of the Patent Tray
+Manufacturers of the

-Operated by Smith Brothers in OshKosh, Wisconsin
+Operated by Smith Brothers

-Later became OshKosh Trunk Co.
+Later became OshKosh Trunk

 Easter & Winship